 As the attorney for a creditor in a bankruptcy proceeding, the Civil Division seeks to protect the United States’ interest in the debtor's estate by defending against objections to the proof of claim filed by the United States and by objecting to confirmation of the debtor's plan of reorganization.
 The Civil Division also defends against actions to discharge taxes, determine tax liability, avoid liens, sell property free and clear of federal liens or mortgages, turnover of property, and enjoin certain actions by the United States.
 At times, the United States seeks to have the automatic stay lifted, or to have certain cases dismissed or converted to Chapter 7.
 Our work, however, is different from that of the U.S. Trustee.

-Affirmative Civil Enforcement (ACE) represents the efforts of law enforcement to pursue the civil aspects of any case in which there has been a false or fraudulent claim presented, or a false statement made to the United States, or where the public health, welfare, or safety has been threatened.
+Affirmative Civil Enforcement (ACE) represents the efforts of law enforcement to pursue the civil aspects of cases involving fraud on the government, the submission of false claims to government programs, or statutory violations providing for the imposition of civil penalties.
 These cases may be brought instead of, or in addition to, criminal prosecution.
-ACE encompasses a broad range of remedies, including civil actions to obtain a money judgment in favor of the United States for recovery of monies wrongfully taken from the Government, imposition of treble damages and penalties, injunctive relief, and seizures.
+ACE encompasses a broad range of remedies, including civil actions to obtain a money judgment in favor of the United States for recovery of monies wrongfully taken from the government, imposition of treble damages and penalties, injunctive relief, and seizures.

-ACE attorneys work with criminal AUSAs and federal, state and local agencies to share information and coordinate major health care fraud cases.
-To facilitate the coordination of law enforcement efforts, the Civil Health Care Fraud Coordinator works together with the Criminal Health Care Fraud Coordinator and other law enforcement agencies to maximize the ACE Unit's efforts and effectively target wrongdoers.
-ACE attorneys also are active in state and local health care fraud task forces to improve coordination among the various agencies involved in the fight against health care fraud.
-At both the state and local levels, meetings are held quarterly and serve as forums to discuss various health care fraud issues.
+ACE attorneys work with criminal AUSAs and federal, state, and local agencies to share information and coordinate major health care fraud cases.
+To facilitate the coordination of law enforcement efforts, the Civil Health Care Fraud Coordinator works together with the Criminal Health Care Fraud Coordinator and other law enforcement agencies to maximize the ACE Unit's efforts and effectively identify wrongdoers.

 The Freedom of Information Act (FOIA) generally provides that any person has a right, enforceable in court, to request access to federal agency records or information.
-All agencies of the United States government are required to disclose records upon receiving a written request, except for those records (or portions of them) that are protected from disclosure by one of nine exemptions or one of three special law enforcement record exclusions.
+All agencies of the United States government are required to disclose records upon receiving a written request, except for those records (or portions of them) that are protected from disclosure.